 Properties can be in a poor state of repair and unfit for mortgage purposes.

-The vast majority of our regulated bridging loans are set up on our premier plans with a 12 month term.
+The vast majority of our regulated bridging loans are set up on our platinum plans with a 12 month term.

 With regulated bridging loans there has to be a clear exit route.
 Some lenders will only accept sale of a property as the method of repayment, but most will also accept refinance.